Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

 * post an invite to Town Square & elsewhere on Mattermost
 * assess interest
 * support early adopters to contribute their content
-* refine site and documentation in light of experience and feedback, creating v2 of both
+* refine site and documentation in light of experience and feedback, creating v2 of both.
+For example
+	* [[404 page process]]: Automated template-driven page creation
+	* homepage - see [[homepage spidergraph proposal]]: add user input form

 ## Launch 2: Friends of friends